indiana-university/rivet-source/src/components/text-input/README.md

 ## When to use something else

-If the information you require includes multiple sentences or lines, a textarea is more appropriate.
+If the input field will require multiple sentences or lines, a textarea is more appropriate.

 ## Adding the markup